BUDDHIST FEDERATION OF NORWAY (BFN)

 This category of organisations represents Western Buddhists who have mostly chose Buddhism individually as adults.
 Tibetan Buddhism followed by Zen Buddhism has attracted the largest following.
 Here the focus is more on the practice of meditation as part of an individual spiritual search.
 The activities conducted by these organisations are therefore mostly courses for learning Buddhism and practicing meditation.

+IV.
 The activities of the Buddhist Federation of Norway

 The Buddhist religious activities mostly take place in the member organisations of the Buddhist Federation of Norway.
 However, administrative tasks such as registering members, applying for grants from the government, allocating funds to the member organisations, managing book-keeping and auditing as well as producing financial reports are all done by the federation.
 The member organisations are therefore relieved from handling some of the administrative responsibilities that follows from being a registered faith community with funding from the state.